 So are there any DIY checks you can do before you throw more cash at your defender?

-These are a list of components I would start with:
+Below is a list of components I would begin with:

 - Check the plugs on the turbo are all seated properly